mendix/docs-site-test/content/en/docs/refguide/modeling/resources/task-queue.md

 2. Verify that tasks have run successfully, or
 3. Debug the application in case of errors.

-`System.ProcessedQueueTasks` objects are never deleted.
+`System.ProcessedQueueTasks` objects are by default never deleted.
 The user is free to delete them when desired.
+If you are using Mendix version 9.9.0 or above, you can use the `com.mendix.core.ProcessedTasksCleanupAge` runtime setting if automatic cleanup is desired.

-### 2.7 Execution Context{#context}
+### 2.7 Execution Context {#context}

-Prior to Mendix 9.6 tasks were always executed in a *sudo* context, even if the scheduling microflow had **Apply entity access** set to *true* (see [Microflow Properties](microflow) for more information).
+Prior to Mendix 9.6 tasks were always executed in a *sudo* context, even if the scheduling microflow had **Apply entity access** set to *true* (see [Microflow Properties](/refguide/microflow/) for more information).
 As of Mendix 9.6 this behavior has been deprecated and tasks now run in an equivalent context to the one in which they were scheduled.
 This has the following effect:

 * When a user is logged in, the task will be executed in a new context for the same named user.
 This context will be the same as if the user is logged in.
 * When no user is logged in, the task will be executed in a new anonymous context.
 This context will be for a new anonymous user with the same language and timezone as the original user.